Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method: Introduction

+for Hamiltonians of the form $H=H(p)$ having power-growth $|p|^\gamma$ with $\gamma>1$ (see \eqref{H1} below).
 Remarkably, such bounds are sharp, cf. Remark \ref{firstorder}, and imply new Liouville properties for first-order equations, being independent of the viscosity.
 They also aim to complete some regularity results for equations with nonlocal diffusion initiated in \cite{Silvestre}, as detailed in Section \ref{coercive}.\\

-In perspective, the previous results can lead to new developments in the context of Mean Field Games, nonlocal problems, fully nonlinear equations, and Porous-Medium equations, that will be the matter of future research.
+In perspective, the previous results can lead to new developments in the context of Mean Field Games, local and nonlocal fully nonlinear equations and Porous-Medium equations, that will be the matter of future research.
 As a further advance, our duality method suggests, by means of \eqref{semicintro}, a connection among second-order properties for first-order Hamilton-Jacobi equations and integrability conditions on the advection term for continuity equations arising from the Ambrosio-Diperna-Lions theory \cite{Ambrosio,Figalli,LBL}.
 Indeed, when $D^2u\leq c(t)\in L^1_t$ and the velocity field of \eqref{adjointintro} with $\eps=0$ is $b(x,t)=-D_pH(x,Du)$, as in Mean Field Games theory, we have from \eqref{semicintro}